 $2,500.00 sale proceeds – $2,346.21 tax cost = $153.79 capital gain

-Since the shares sold with the Average Cost method are considered to be those acquired first, and all the shares in this example were acquired within a one-year period, the $153.79 would be a short-term capital gain under current rules.
+Since the shares sold using the Average Cost method are considered to be those acquired first, and all the shares in this example were acquired within a one-year period, the $153.79 would be a short-term capital gain under current rules.
 The investor's new cumulative tax cost after the sale is $9,376.85 ($11,723.06 - $2,346.21); the average cost per share remains $18.68.

-Multiplying $18.83 by the 103.5 shares exchanged produces a tax cost of $1,948.91.
-Since these shares were held more than one year, the $51.09 capital gain ($2,000 - $1,948.91) would be long term.
+Multiplying $18.60 by the 103.5 shares exchanged produces a tax cost of $1,925.16.
+Since these shares were held more than one year, the $74.84 capital gain ($2,000 - $1,925.16) would be a long-term gain.

 The procedure for calculating your tax basis is no different for a fixed income, non-money market fund.
 (Money market funds are managed to maintain a constant share price, so transactions generate neither gains nor losses.)

 Table II presents a hypothetical series of transactions to illustrate the process.
 For simplification purposes, some years have been omitted.

 |Table II—Tax Calculation Using Average Cost Method: Bond Fund|

 |Sale of Shares (redeemed from noncovered shares first, unless specified otherwise)|